imenrais/DevSecOps/README.md

-This is sample Python Flask application.# devopssecure
+This is a sample Python Flask application used to demonstrate a DevSecOps CI/CD pipeline.